 Freight Train Operators in Each State

-The interstate freight operators in Australia are Pacific National, Aurizon, One Rail Australia, SCT Logistics and Bowmans Rail.
+The interstate freight operators in Australia are Pacific National, Aurizon, SCT Logistics and Bowmans Rail.

 New South Wales

-Various companies operate railway freight services in New South Wales: Pacific National, Aurizon, Qube Logistics, One Rail Australia, Southern Shorthaul Railroad, Rail First Asset Management, Fletcher International Exports, Crawfords Freightlines, GrainCorp, Centennial Coal, Linx Rail Services and Freightliner.
+Various companies operate railway freight services in New South Wales: Pacific National, Aurizon, Qube Logistics, Southern Shorthaul Railroad, Rail First Asset Management, Fletcher International Exports, Crawfords Freightlines, GrainCorp, Centennial Coal, Swift Transport and Freightliner.
 Major freight commodities transported in New South Wales include coal, grain and intermodal freight.

 Pacific National, Qube Logistics, Southern Shorthaul Railroad and GrainCorp operate railway freight services in Victoria.
 Major freight commodities transported in Victoria include grain, other agricultural products and intermodal freight.

-Aurizon, Pacific National, BHP Mitsubishi Alliance (BMA), One Rail Australia, Rio Tinto Aluminium, Watco, Linfox and various sugar milling companies operate railway freight services in Queensland.
+Aurizon, Pacific National, BHP Mitsubishi Alliance (BMA), Rio Tinto Aluminium, Watco Australia, Linfox, Bowen Rail Company and various sugar milling companies operate railway freight services in Queensland.
 Major freight commodities transported include coal, intermodal freight, grains, sugar, other agricultural products and livestock.
 Queensland is the only state in Australia where livestock continue to be transported by rail.
 Sugar milling companies operate freight trains for the transportation of sugar cane to processing mills along networks owned by the mills.
 Around 30 million tonnes of sugar cane are transported each season.
 Trains are operated by Bundaberg Sugar, Isis Central Sugar Mill, Mackay Sugar, MSF Sugar, Tully Sugar and Wilmar Sugar.
 The combined fleets of the sugar milling companies consists of around 250 diesel-hydraulic locomotives and approximately 52,000 cane bins (sugar cane railway wagons).

 Aurizon, Pacific National, CBH Group and Watco Australia operate railway freight services in the south-west of Western Australia.
 Four large mining companies operate railways in the Pilbara region for the transportation of iron ore from their mines to port facilities: BHP, Fortescue Metals Group, Rio Tinto and Roy Hill.
 Railways in the Pilbara region handled 64 per cent of the net tonne kilometres (NTKs) of Australia’s national rail freight in 2015–16.

 Aurizon, Pacific National, SCT Logistics and Bowmans Rail operate railway freight services in South Australia.
 Major freight commodities transported in South Australia include grain and intermodal freight.